Open Neural Tube Defects (ONTDs) in Children

 ONTDs can be diagnosed before birth with tests that include:

 - Amniocentesis.
 This test looks at a small sample of the fluid that surrounds the baby in the uterus.
 The healthcare provider uses a long, thin needle to reach the amniotic sac.
-He or she takes the sample of fluid and checks it for AFP.
+They take the sample of fluid and checks it for AFP.
 The test may not be able to find small or closed defects.

 After birth, a healthcare provider makes a diagnosis with a physical exam.